alpheios-project/arethusa/docs/content/plugin_guide.md

 of our plugin - we will play around (and add to) `translations.js` soon.

 `static/configs` provides an example configuration file.
-Such configuration files are one of the most important aspects in `Arethusa`.
+Such configuration files are one of the most important aspects of `Arethusa`.
 They allow us to define the internals of an `Arethusa` application:
 Plugins we'd like to participate and their behaviour, the HTML templates we want to use, URLs to external services and much more.

-Conf files are plain JSON files, which a slightly enhanced syntax to facilitate reuse. `Arethusa` uses the `arethusa-cli` tool to parse these files and compile them to valid JSON.
+Conf files are plain JSON files, with a slightly enhanced syntax to facilitate reuse. `Arethusa` uses the `arethusa-cli` tool to parse these files and compile them to valid JSON.
 This is of course another automated process which we will encounter a little later.

 All our HTML goes into the `templates` directory.
 A standard text template for our `translations` plugin can already be found there.
-As we will do our coding test-driven, we can pass over templating for now - but will of course revisit this important chapter at a later stage.
+As we will do our coding in a test-driven way, we can pass over templating for now - but will of course revisit this important chapter at a later stage.

 The other directories in the `app` folder we can safely ignore:
-`bower_components` and `node_modules` were automatically created during our installation through our `init` command and hold all third-party code we are dependent on, the `dist` folder is a placeholder and will be the destination of all automatically generated files that our `grunt` build tasks will produce.
+`bower_components` and `node_modules` were automatically created during our installation through our `init` command and hold all third-party code on which we are dependent, the `dist` folder is a placeholder and will be the destination of all automatically generated files that our `grunt` build tasks will produce.